Orion2323/Database_Breakdown/README.md

 ```
 http://localhost:3000
 ```
-The extension for the specififc routes are found in the API Documentation.
+The extensions for the specififc routes are found in the API Documentation PDF.

 ## File Descriptions
 - middleware: